Viruses and fungi are different sets of pathogens that cause diseases.

 In plants:

-The viruses of plants are quite different from animals.
+The viruses of plants are quite different from those of animals.
 They have different genetic materials.
 They can cause severe infection to plants in agriculture and farming.

 Leaf mosaic: In tobacco, tomato, beans, chili, brinjal, etc.